AbateLab/DAb-seq/README.md

 ## Non-Human Organism Support

 The DAb-seq pipeline includes support for non-human organisms using the flag `--non-human`.
 When combined with additional settings such as `--ploidy 1`, the pipeline can be used to perform single-cell genotyping on haploid bacteria and yeast cells.

+## Sequencing Data

+All data from the initial DAb-seq publication is available in FASTQ format at on the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA602320).
+In addition, the compressed HDF5 file for the three cell line validation experiment is included in this repositiory as sample data (3_cell_experiment.hdf5).